patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Handbook/DEVELOPMENT_WORKFLOW.md

 ```
 ┌─────────────────────────────────────────────────────────┐
 │  Step 1: Plan & Document                                │
+│  • Convert Excel requirements to Markdown (if needed)   │
+│    - Navigate to: Cursor\Artifacts\                     │
+│    - Run: convert_excel.bat (Windows)                    │
+│    - Or: python excel_to_markdown_converter.py          │
+│    - Ensures latest requirements are available          │
+│  • Review requirements documents                        │
+│    - Check 02_ReqMgn\*.md files                        │
+│    - Identify relevant requirements for this issue      │
+│    - Note any new or updated requirements               │
 │  • Create Issue_XX plan document                        │
+│    - Use ISSUE_TEMPLATE.md as reference                 │
+│    - Include requirements traceability                  │
 │  • Review and approve plan                              │
 │  • Commit plan to repository                            │
 └────────────────────┬────────────────────────────────────┘